Emissivity measurements of CuCrZr alloy: Measurement

 \subsection{Emissivity of CuCrZr alloy}

 Two independent heating methods were employed to perform the emissivity measurements, as described in Sec. \ref{method}.
-Hot-plate heating was used for temperatures up to 300 °C, while electron-beam (e-beam) heating was used for higher temperatures up to $\approx$ 650 $^{o}$C. The corresponding experimental setups are illustrated in Figs. \ref{fig:1} a) and Fig. \ref{fig:4} a).
+Hot-plate heating was used for temperatures up to 300 °C, while e-beam heating was used for higher temperatures up to approximately 650 $^{\circ}\text{C}$.
+The corresponding experimental setups are illustrated in Figs. \ref{fig:1} a) and Fig. \ref{fig:4} a).

 For hot-plate heating, two samples of different sizes (50.8$\times$50.8 mm$^{2}$ and 63.5$\times$63.5 mm$^{2}$) were placed near the center of the hot plate to minimize radial temperature gradients, as shown in Fig. \ref{fig:5} a).
 Type-K thermocouples were positioned near the sample surfaces (within 1.3 mm of the surface) to provide near-surface reference temperatures for comparison with the IR camera measurements.
 The temperature variation across the samples was typically within 1–2$\%$.
-Measurements were conducted at four steady-state temperatures (150, 200, 250, and 300 $^{o}$C).
+Measurements were conducted at four steady-state temperatures (150, 200, 250, and 300 $^{\circ}\text{C}$).
 At each temperature step, data were recorded only after thermal equilibrium was reached, as verified by stable thermocouple readings over time (Fig. \ref{fig:5} c)).
 For e-beam heating, four samples were placed in thermal contact with the copper beam dump, as shown in Fig. \ref{fig:4} d).
 Graphite blocks were used to shield the thermocouples from direct beam exposure and to reduce electrical interference.
 Although a uniform beam profile was applied, small temperature variations among the samples were observed due to spatial differences in heat removal caused by the internal water-cooling channels of the copper beam dump.
 The temperature variation across the samples was also typically within 1–2$\%$.
 In both heating configurations, the emissivity was determined by adjusting the IR camera emissivity setting, following the same procedure described in Sec. \ref{method}.